 SUBSISTENCE.

-The use of the term ÒsubsistenceÓ is ambiguous and confused.
+The use of the term subsistence is ambiguous and is used in confusing ways.
 The following comment focuses on the meaning that is very important in the discussion of the economy.
 The economy assumed in The Simpler Way is a subsistence economy.

-The term is commonly taken to indicate a situation in which very poor tribal or peasant families barely survive by just producing enough to feed themselves. ÒModernisationÓ and ÒdevelopmentÕ are essentially thought of as requiring the replacement of subsistence economies.
+The term is commonly taken to indicate a situation in which very poor tribal or peasant families barely survive by just producing enough to feed themselves.
+Modernisation and developmentÕ are essentially thought of as requiring the replacement of subsistence economies.

 However if we consider what the economies of tribes and peasant villages were like before being impacted by Western society we see that these were typically complex, integrated at the village level (as distinct from being about an isolated family), and satisfactory and effective in meeting needs.